Mason Geertsen: Playing career

 In the 2019–20 season, Geertsen established a role within the Wolf Pack's blueline as a physical stay-at-home defenceman, appearing in 60 regular season games and leading the club with 109 penalty minutes, before the season was cancelled due to the COVID-19 pandemic.
 On April 23, 2020, Geertsen was signed to remain within the Wolf Pack organization, agreeing to a one-year contract extension.

 Entering the pandemic-delayed 2020–21 season, Geersten registered one assist through four games before he was signed to a two-year, two-way contract with the NHL affiliate, the New York Rangers, on March 4, 2021.

 On October 3, 2021, Geertsen was claimed off waivers by the New Jersey Devils.
+He made his NHL debut on October 19, 2021, in a game against the Seattle Kraken.
+He would play 25 games for the Devils that season, and on July 13, 2022, he signed a one-year contract extension at league minimum salary to stay with New Jersey.

+Geertsen spent the 2022–23 season with the Devils' AHL affiliate, the Utica Comets, where he set AHL career highs of 4 goals and 136 penalty minutes.

+As a free agent from the Devils, Geertsen was signed to a two-year, two-way contract with the Vegas Golden Knights on July 1, 2023.
+Throughout the duration of his contract with the Golden Knights, Geertsen played the entirety with AHL affiliate, the Henderson Silver Knights of the AHL.

+On July 1, 2025, on the first day of free agency, Geertsen was signed to a two-year, two-way contract with the Buffalo Sabres.

 International play

 Geertsen represented Canada Pacific at the 2012 World U-17 Hockey Challenge in Windsor, Ontario.
 He was scoreless in five games from the blueline in a fifth place finish.